grempe/tss-rb/README.md

 run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+You can run the Command Line Interface (CLI) in development with `bundle exec bin/tss`.

 ### Contributing